rootstrap/blog/content/A take on empowering ActiveRecord.md

 Wouldn't you agree that's much better writing/parsing SQL strings?
 If you know what Arel is, you'll notice that I purposely used its syntax when comparing values.
 If you don't know what Arel is, a quick explanation is that it's what ActiveRecord uses to build queries under the hood.

 I used Arel syntax because I think it's great and I find myself using it a lot in complex queries.
-I also believe it has become very stable and that it provides great power with a good syntax.
+I also believe it has become very stable and that it provides great capabilities with a good syntax.
 Although we could also just alias some comparison methods and have something that looks much more natural:

 ```ruby
 Post.where { |post| post.created_at > 1.month.ago }